the78mole/BTHomeV2-Arduino/README.md

 ### VSCode + PlatformIO

-This code should with PlatformIO too, but it's secondary to the Arduino IDE.
+This code works with PlatformIO too, but it's secondary to the Arduino IDE.
 The reason is that the low power boards like the *Firebeetle 2 ESP32 C6* are not supported by PlatformIO (at time of writing).

 ## Example code and config